 In many manufacturing companies, executive orders are an everyday part of business.
 Often the sales department or even the managing director stands in front of the production planner and pushes to realize an order for an important customer at short notice or to complete an existing order more quickly.
-However, these last-minute requests and changes can lead to stress and chaos in both production and production planning.
+However, these unexpected requests and changes can lead to stress and chaos in both production and production planning.

 The question is obvious: Are executive orders even useful?